RahulPant1/eval_framework/RAG_Evaluation_Flow_Documentation.md

 The RAG Evaluation Framework is designed to evaluate Retrieval-Augmented Generation systems by:
 1. Loading document chunks from a CSV file
+2. Adding document chunks to a persistent ChromaDB vector store
-2. Generating synthetic question-answer pairs using an LLM
+3. Generating synthetic question-answer pairs using an LLM
-3. Creating a test suite from these pairs
+4. Creating a test suite from these pairs
-4. Running evaluations using a RAG pipeline
+5. Running evaluations using a RAG pipeline
-5. Calculating performance metrics
+6. Calculating performance metrics
+7. Generating comprehensive evaluation reports

 ## Execution Flow